 GrowBig – At $5.95 a month, the GrowBig plan is the most popular one, and for good reason; it’s the best bang for your buck for anyone starting in the online business industry.
 It allows you to host multiple websites, has nearly 2x the server resources as compared to StartUp, Double the storage space, priority support, staging and includes 30 daily backups and the backup restoration tool.

-There’s advanced caching if you use the SG CachePress plugin, but as I mentioned earlier I prefer using W3 Total Cache.
+There’s advanced caching if you use the SG CachePress plugin, but as I mentioned in a previous article I prefer using W3 Total Cache.

 - Hosts Unlimited Websites